 I think I talk a lot about how breakfast works in our family.
-Weekend breakfast is a leisurely affair – often involving something hot + a decaf latte for me.
-But breakfast during the week is a military operation with everyone knowing what they like and liking what they know. #1 teenage son likes his Bran Flakes (no matter how much I nag at him that it’s not ‘the food of champions’ … his words not mine.
-Although I wish Chris Hoy would get off the packet – he’s not helping my case at all.)
-Hella will enjoy a Weetabix or two, regular milk + a bit of sugar – and ‘more than a bit’ of sugar if nobody is watching.
-My lovely husband enjoys his Everyday Healthy Cereal with soya milk (Waitrose, slightly sweetened) + a few blueberries on the top.
+Weekend breakfast is a leisurely affair - often involving something hot + a lovely coffee for me.
+But breakfast during the week is a military operation with everyone knowing what they like and liking what they know. #1 teenage son likes his Bran Flakes (no matter how much I nag at him that it's not 'the food of champions' ... his words not mine.
+Although I wish Chris Hoy would get off the packet - he's not helping my case at all.)
+Hella will enjoy a Weetabix or two, regular milk + a bit of sugar - and 'more than a bit' of sugar if nobody is watching.

 For me, mixing it up at breakfast is all about toppings.
 I enjoy a bit of cereal at breakfast.
 I also like a yoghurt every now and then.
 But what I especially love is a topping to liven up my cereal or my porridge or my yoghurt.
 And I do like to ring the changes.
 Blueberries work for me.
 Strawberries do too.
 A banana is great when it's at optimum ripeness - no green, but equally no brown.
 But most of all, I enjoy something fruity that's been cooked to bring out all the flavour and to produce a gorgeous, syrupy sauce.